neonate11/Terminal_Blackjack_Ascii_Art/README.md

 Also let me know if you find any bugs.

 # How to Play:
-Open your terminal, make full screen.
+Open your terminal, expand terminal to desired size.
 Navigate to the project directory.
 Run the game using: python3 Blackjack.py